 - Be aggressive.
 “Allergies have a larger impact on the lives and health of the elderly,” explains Dr. Randolph.
 It makes sense; allergy symptoms, such as a nasal congestion and an irritated throat can be extremely dangerous for seniors with pre-existing cardiovascular problems or lung disease.
 This is why Dr. Randolph feels that allergies in the elderly should be treated as rapidly and aggressively as possible.

-- Avoid traditional antihistamines: Antihistamines, the class of drug most commonly prescribed to treat allergies, can be dangerous to seniors.
-Potential side effects from these medications include: confusion, drowsiness, urinary retention, dry mouth and eyes, and dizziness.
-Randolph says that antihistamines can potentially cause changes in mood or behavior in the elderly and may lead to dangerous interactions with commonly prescribed medications.
+- Avoid traditional antihistamines.
+Antihistamines, the class of drug most commonly prescribed to treat allergies, can be dangerous to seniors.
+Potential side effects from these medications, especially older varieties, include confusion, drowsiness, urine retention, dry mouth and eyes, and dizziness.
+In addition to these symptoms being irritating, they can contribute to dangerous falls and even urinary tract infections (UTIs).
+Furthermore, Dr. Randolph says that antihistamines can potentially cause changes in mood or behavior in the elderly and may lead to dangerous interactions with other commonly prescribed medications.

 Instead of reaching for an over-the-counter antihistamine, speak with your loved one’s doctor or pharmacist about alternative allergy treatments.
 They will likely recommend a nasal steroid or some form of topical medication.